rlgerma/donPodcast/content/copy/episodes/episodeOne.md

   - china
   - hijacking
   - quantum mechanics
 excerpt: The Pilot Episode!
 You didn't want one, and we delivered anyways!
-You can skip over this one, but if your here to write about us for our wikipedia page it's probably to get your information from the beginning.
+You can skip over this one, but if you're here to write about us for our wikipedia page it's probably best to get your information from the beginning.
-image: "../../images/logo.jpg"
+image: "../../images/banner.jpg"
 imageAlt: butts
 ---